 where γ=CpCv is the ratio of the specific heat of the gas at a constant pressure to its specific heat at a constant volume, ρ is the density of liquid and Ph is the hydrostatic liquid pressure [61,63].
-For air bubbles in water, the estimated resonance size is represented in Figure 1c for a frequency range of 20 kHz to 1 MHz.
+For air bubbles in water, the estimated resonance size is represented in Figure 1c for a frequency range of 20 kHz–1 MHz.